This card's 100k points bonus is ending soonLearn More

 Which card has better transfer partners?

 Both programs hold up well here.
-Chase Ultimate Rewards has strong partners at 1:1 value, including Hyatt, United, and Air France/KLM, among others.
-Bilt Rewards overlaps with several of those same partners and brings in a few unique ones of its own like Atmos and Japan Airlines.
-Neither program is obviously superior across the board, but Bilt holds the slight edge since it has more partners than Chase.
+Chase Ultimate Rewards has strong transfer partners, including United, Air France/KLM, and World of Hyatt.
+However, Sapphire Preferred transfers to World of Hyatt are moving to a 4:3 ratio, which weakens one of Chase's biggest historical advantages.
+Bilt Rewards overlaps with several major Chase partners and adds unique partners of its own, including Atmos and Japan Airlines.
+Neither program is obviously superior for every traveler, but Bilt has the slight edge if you care mainly about partner breadth and Hyatt-style transfer value.

 Can you hold both cards at the same time?